joealden/corum-client/README.md

 ![Component Design](/docs/images/component-design.jpg)

 #### Logo
 This component will have the sole responsibility to render Corum's logo in the top left of the page along side the header component.
-The logo will be a link to '/' using [react-router's Link component](https://reacttraining.com/react-router/web/api/Link).
+The logo will be a link to `'/'` using [react-router's Link component](https://reacttraining.com/react-router/web/api/Link).

 #### Header
 This component will have 2 different states.
 1 for when the user is logged in, and 1 for when they are not.

-When the user is logged in, the component will render a greeting message and a 'logout' button (As shown [here](#new-post)) The logout button will be a Link component that links to '/logout'.
-This route will log the user out of the site, then it will redirect them to '/'.
+When the user is logged in, the component will render a greeting message and a `Logout` button (As shown [here](#new-post)) The logout button will be a Link component that links to '/logout'.
+This route will log the user out of the site, then it will redirect them to `'/'`.

 When the user is not logged in, the component will render 2 buttons.
-The 1st button will be a 'Sign Up' Link component that links to '/signup'.
-The 2nd button will be a 'Login' Link component that links to '/login'.
+The 1st button will be a `Sign Up` Link component that links to `'/signup'`.
+The 2nd button will be a `Login` Link component that links to `'/login'`.

-Both the 'Sign up' and 'Login' buttons will be a [NavLink component](https://reacttraining.com/react-router/web/api/NavLink).
+Both the `Sign up` and `Login` buttons will be a [NavLink component](https://reacttraining.com/react-router/web/api/NavLink).
 This means that when a user clicks 1 of these buttons and is directed to the corresponding route, the link will give visual feedback to the user, for example changing the color of it.

 #### Navigation
 This component will also have 2 different states like the Header component.

-When the user is not logged in, only the 'All sub-forums' section will render.
-(As shown [here](#login-page))  This 'All sub-forums' component will show all of the sub-forums that Corum has with a search bar at the top.
+When the user is not logged in, only the `All sub-forums` section will render.
+(As shown [here](#login-page)) This `All sub-forums` component will show all of the sub-forums that Corum has with a search bar at the top.
 If the sub-forum list is longer than the components height, it will scroll independently of the page, with the search bar staying at the top of the navigation.

-When the user is logged in, a 'favorites' section will also be rendered above the 'All sub-forums' section.
-(As shown [here](#new-post)) The 'favorites' section will list the sub-forums that the user has added to their favorites.
-A user can add a sub-forum to their favorites by clicking on the '+' icon next to the sub-forum in the 'All sub-forums' section.
-The '+' icon is only rendered if the user is logged in.
-A user can remove a sub-forum from their favorites by clicking the '-' sign next to the sub-forum they wish to remove.
-The 'favorites' section will be very similar to the 'All sub-forums' section, however it will not have a search bar.
+When the user is logged in, a `favorites` section will also be rendered above the `All sub-forums` section.
+(As shown [here](#new-post)) The `favorites` section will list the sub-forums that the user has added to their `favorites`.
+A user can add a sub-forum to their favorites by clicking on the `+` icon next to the sub-forum in the 'All sub-forums' section.
+The `+` icon is only rendered if the user is logged in.
+A user can remove a sub-forum from their favorites by clicking the `-` sign next to the sub-forum they wish to remove.
+The `favorites` section will be very similar to the `All sub-forums` section, however it will not have a search bar.

-Each sub-forum in either section will be a Link component (In particular a [NavLink component](https://reacttraining.com/react-router/web/api/NavLink) so that the user knows what sub-forum they are in when looking at the navigation) that will link to a sub-forum in the pattern '/subforum/:subforum'.
-(For example, '/subforum/programming')
+Each sub-forum in either section will be a Link component (In particular a [NavLink component](https://reacttraining.com/react-router/web/api/NavLink) so that the user knows what sub-forum they are in when looking at the navigation) that will link to a sub-forum in the pattern `'/subforum/:subforum'`.
+(For example, `'/subforum/programming'`)

 #### Main Content
 This component will handle nearly all of the client side routing.
-Whatever action a user takes, such as clicking on a sub-forum, pressing the 'Sign Up' or 'Login' buttons, clicking on a post within a sub-forum etc. (Shown in the [GUI Design section](#gui-design))
+Whatever action a user takes, such as clicking on a sub-forum, pressing the `Sign Up` or `Login` buttons, clicking on a post within a sub-forum etc. (Shown in the [GUI Design section](#gui-design))

 This will be achieved by using the library [react-router](https://reacttraining.com/react-router/web) and their [Route component](https://reacttraining.com/react-router/web/api/Route).
 Along with their [Switch component](https://reacttraining.com/react-router/web/api/Switch) so that routes render exclusively, this means that I can conditionally render components based on the users current path.

 The planned routes are as follows:
-- ['/'](#sub-forum-not-selected-logged-in) - Displays a message to the user to select a sub-forum from the navigation.
+- [`'/'`](#sub-forum-not-selected-logged-in) - Displays a message to the user to select a sub-forum from the navigation.
-- ['/subforum/:subforum'](#sub-forum-selected-not-logged-in) - Displays the posts from the selected sub-forum. (the ':subforum' variable)
+- [`'/subforum/:subforum'`](#sub-forum-selected-not-logged-in) - Displays the posts from the selected sub-forum.
+(Using the `:subforum` variable)
-  - ['/subforum/:subforum/:post'](#post-view-logged-in) - Displays the post selected. (the ':post' variable)
+  - [`'/subforum/:subforum/:post'`](#post-view-logged-in) - Displays the post selected.
+(Using the `:post` variable)
-  - ['/subforum/:subforum/new'](#new-post) - Displays the new post entry fields.
-(The post will be submitted to ':subforum')
+  - [`'/subforum/:subforum/new'`](#new-post) - Displays the new post entry fields.
+(The post will be submitted to `:subforum`)
-- ['/login'](#login-page) - Displays a login screen (Username + password)
+- [`'/login'`](#login-page) - Displays a login screen (Username + password)
-- ['/signup'](#sign-up-page) - Displays a sign up screen (Username + password + password)
+- [`'/signup'`](#sign-up-page) - Displays a sign up screen (Username + password + password)

 #### Social Links
 This component will display social links for corum, such as twitter, github, email etc.